 Our first stay at Delphina Hotels in Sardinia

 And I’m glad, because my lack of investigation meant that when we finally pulled up through the electric gates and were led through the lush green gardens, then through the stylish reception area and out onto the terrace, we were blown away by the view – some 1,400m of unspoilt coastline and the crystal blue sea… This was the beginning of our Sardinia family holiday… and what a start.

 The Delphina Hotels and Resorts have cornered the luxury market in North Sardinia with their collection of award-winning hotels – eight to be precise.
-Spanning from the Costa Smeralda to the Archipelago of La Maddalena, Delphina’s four and five star resorts not only appeal to the discerning traveller, but for families looking for an idyllic getaway.
+Spanning from the Costa Smeralda to the Archipelago of La Maddalena, Delphina Hotel’s four and five-star resorts not only appeal to the discerning traveller, but for families looking for an idyllic getaway.

 Set in 28 hectares of shrub land and with seven private bays along the glittering coastline, Valle dell’Erica Resort Thalasso & SPA has 271 rooms, four pools, seven restaurants, plus a conference centre, spa, golf course and children’s club.

 Even though it’s large, you can jump on the numerous golf buggies that roam around the complex giving lifts to holidaymakers who are feeling a little lazy.
 But we didn’t need to and were content walking off the excess dinners we were consuming.
 Although, I didn’t bother with visiting the onsite gym…

 The beauty of the Erica resort, aside from its considerable size, is that it doesn’t feel big.
 There is a certain air of rustic intimacy – perhaps because the landscape is so attractive, and all the buildings are mostly single-storey.
 And once you get the lay of the land, courtesy of the resort map, it was easy to navigate between the two hotels.